-The idea behind GNNs is to exchange information between nodes in a graph to use the dependencies of the nodes and edges \citep{khemani2024review}.
-However, our analysis suggests that GNNs cannot always fully take advantage of graph information and node features, when the adjacency matrix of the graph (\( A \)), node features (\( Z \)), and the target (\( y \)) do not align.
-To quantify the misalignment of GNNs, we introduce the following definition:
+The idea behind GNNs is to exchange feature information between connected nodes to use their dependencies \citep{khemani2024review}.
+However, our analysis suggests that GNNs cannot always fully take advantage of graph information and node features, when the adjacency matrix (\( A \)), node features (\( Z \)), and the target (\( y \)) do not align.
+To quantify the misalignment, we introduce the following definition: